 - Securities Regulation [LAW 436] (3 credit hours)

 - State & Local Taxation [LAW 443] (2 credit hours)

 - Structural Injustice: Engaging Constructively with Demographic Change [LAW 396] (3 credit hours)

 - Supreme Court Seminar [LAW 438] (1 credit hour)

-- Trademarks and Unfair Competition Law [LAW 440] (2 or 3 credit hours)
+- Trademarks and Unfair Competition [LAW 440] (3 credit hours)